Michiepaiper/alx-low_level_programming/README.md

 4. 0x03.
 C - Debugging
 	Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
 As you become a more advanced programmer and an industry engineer, you will learn how to use debugging tools such as gdb or built-in tools that IDEs have.
 However, it’s important to understand the concepts and processes of debugging manually.

+5. 0x04.
+C - More functions, more nested loops
+Here we attempt more practice on Functions and Nested loops.

+6. 0x05.
+C - Pointers, arrays and strings
+Lets try out Pointers, arrays and spring